We have helpful motivation and fitness tips to get your step count up!

 - Take a walk around the house while you wait for the kettle to boil.

 - Whisk and walk!
 While you’re cooking add some movement where you can.

 - Every time an advert comes on the TV, get up and move!

 - Take some time for yourself and enjoy a solo walk.
 Exercising is a great way to clear the mind.

 Tips for kids: There’s no better way to build strong muscles than by moving them!
 Try some of these tips this week, you’ll keep fit, healthy and strong!

 - Take your parent or caregiver on an adventure!
-Explore your local surrounds, but don’t get lost!
+Explore your local surroundings, but don’t get lost!

-Outdoor fun: Get outdoors and play tourist in your own backyard!
+Outdoor fun: Get outdoors and go sightseeing in your backyard!
 What bushwalks are in your area that you haven’t done?
 Are there any sights to visit that everyone comes to see but you haven’t seen yourself?
 Go and take a look!

 One for the rainy days: Don’t let the weather get in the way of your goals.
 Get active indoors instead!
 Try indoor activities like dancing, swimming and fitness classes.
 Try indoor sports such as squash, basketball and martial arts or even head to the gym.

-Keep it social: Take a snap while you're walking in the beautiful landscapes of Aotearoa, and hastag #Redcrossjourney!
+Keep it social: Take a snap while you're walking in the beautiful landscapes of Aotearoa, and hashtag #redcrossjourney!
 By doing this, you will be helping us raise awareness of the humanitarian work that we do.